eickler/microinsight/README.md

 There is a "/health" (incl.
 CPU and memory statistics) and a "/metrics" endpoint (web server statistics in Prometheus format).

+TBD: The health endpoint seems to return the node memory, not the container memory.

 ## Fine print

 ### Prometheus sampling